Updated August 31, 2020

 There’s also no team collaboration features outside of active meetings: no general team messaging, file sharing, or task tracking, so you’ll need to get other apps to supplement.
 Juggling multiple apps can lead to time lost to toggling and information slipping through the cracks.
 If growth and efficiency are your top priorities, it might be best to look around for a more inclusive video conferencing option.

 Looking for Skype for Business as a chat and video alternative?
-It’s now part of Microsoft Office 365.
-As the highest-end of 365’s plans, Office 365 E3 includes Microsoft Teams, a place where your employees can chat, meet via video, share files, and track projects.
+It’s now part of Microsoft 365.
+As the highest-end of 365’s plans, Microsoft 365 E3 includes Microsoft Teams, a place where your employees can chat, meet via video, share files, and track projects.
 You also get Outlook email and “unlimited” cloud storage (5 TB per user), if you have more than five users.

 But there were a few drawbacks that hurt the platform when it came to overall value.
 Similar to RingCentral Video, there are a ton of possible app integrations with Microsoft 365.
 But unlike RingCentral Video, you have to pay extra for certain video conference add-ons, like phone and audio conferencing.
 And business texting isn’t even an option.